-- Be exposed with the basic rudiments of business intelligence system. - Understand the modeling aspects behind Business Intelligence. - Understand of the business intelligence life cycle and the techniques used in it. - Be exposed with different data analysis tools and techniques.
+- Be exposed with the basic rudiments of business intelligence system. - Understand the modeling aspects behind Business Intelligence. - Understand of the business intelligence life cycle and the techniques used in it. - Study the applications of business intelligence - Be exposed with different data analysis tools and techniques..

-Business Intelligence: Effective and timely decisions - Data, information and knowledge-Role of mathematical models - Business intelligence architectures: Cycle of a business intelligence analysis - Enabling factors in business intelligence projects - Development of a business intelligence system - Ethics and business intelligence.
+Business Intelligence: Effective and timely decisions - Data, information and knowledge-Role of mathematical models - Business intelligence architectures: Cycle of a business intelligence analysis - Enabling factors in business intelligence